 increasing the resilience of children, families, communities, services and systems by ‘building back better’ during recovery from COVID-19

-Learn more about UNICEF's global Humanitarian Action for Children (HAC) plan for 2022 and why the $9.4 billion emergency funding appeal to assist 177 million children affected by conflict, the climate crisis and COVID-19 is its largest ever — and UNICEF's HAC for the East Asia and Pacific region.
+Learn more about UNICEF's global Humanitarian Action for Children (HAC) plan for 2022 and why the $9.4 billion emergency funding appeal to assist 177 million children affected by conflict, the climate crisis and COVID-19 is its largest ever.

 Top photo: Ais, 7, uses sanitation and hygiene supplies provided by UNICEF to wash her hands at the Muslimin Orphanage, Jakarta.
 When schools in Indonesia closed to prevent the spread of COVID-19, more than 60 million students, teachers and families were affected.
 UNICEF worked with the government and partners to ensure that all children continued to learn, and delivered sanitation and personal hygiene kits to child care centers all over Indonesia. ©UNICEF/UNI337403/Veska